 - Always use an automatic reply with any academic work that students submit electronically to make sure it is received.

-Develop a plan for your course and consider the following suggestions:
+For long-term disruptions, develop a plan for your course and consider the following suggestions:

 - Determine your course delivery format: face-to-face; asynchronous online; synchronous

 - If you are teaching a course with both face-to-face and online section options, ensure the instructional method [pdf]of each section is accurately listed in the course schedule.

 - View the HyFlex Course Delivery Guide [pdf] for advice on teaching both face-to-face and online sections of the same course.

 - Note: Students cannot choose how to attend class on any given day and must attend class according to the instructional method of the course section for which they registered.

 - If you typically teach a large undergraduate course, view the Adapting Undergraduate Large Courses webpage.

 - Consider your audience to determine the scope of your material.